whaakman/azure-docs.nl-nl/articles/machine-learning/team-data-science-process/scala-walkthrough.md

 * Onderwerp
 * Balk

-Hier volgt de code voor het uitzetten van de gegevens:
+Dit is de code voor het tekenen van de gegevens:

     # RUN THE CODE LOCALLY ON THE JUPYTER SERVER AND IMPORT LIBRARIES
     %%local